 Tips for Best Results

-- Use a non stick pan: It’s worth repeating that a cast iron pan or stainless steel pan will cause your fried tofu to stick.
+- Use a non-stick pan: It’s worth repeating that a cast iron skillet or stainless steel pan will cause your fried tofu to stick.

-- Don’t overcrowd your pan: Cook tofu in two batches, so each piece gets a chance to be fried in the oil.
+- Don’t overcrowd your pan: Cook in 2 batches, so each piece gets a chance to be fried in the oil.

-- Rice wine vinegar: Add a splash of rice wine vinegar with soy sauce for a sweet, tangy flavor profile.
+- Rice vinegar: Add a splash of rice vinegar with soy sauce for sweet and tangy fried tofu.

 - Ginger: Minced fresh ginger or ground ginger could be mixed in with the sauce during the quick marinade.